-Chris Kelly is the founder and largest individual shareholder of Keltruck Limited which turns over in excess of £200m annually and employs more than 430 people.
-Keltruck is the largest, privately owned distributor in the Scania worldwide network.
+Chris Kelly is a husband, grandfather, serial entrepreneur and business owner.
+He is the founder and largest individual shareholder of Keltruck Limited – the largest, privately owned distributor in the Scania worldwide network – which turns over in excess of £200m annually and employs more than 430 people.

 Chris was born in Manchester in 1949 and aged one came to live in Wolverhampton in the Black Country with his mother and policeman father, also named Chris Kelly.

 After leaving school at 15 to become an apprentice panel beater Chris then moved into truck sales with the highly successful Ryland Group in Birmingham.
-By 25 he had formed West Midland Trucks Limited (Westmid) in Wolverhampton, selling used trucks.
-He later helped to develop the rental market – renting new, high value, high spec sleeper trucks and trailers – and, after four years of trading, he was buying many brand new Scanias for rental.
+By the age of 25 he had formed West Midland Trucks Limited (Westmid) in Wolverhampton, selling used trucks and marking the move into self-employment.
+He later helped to develop the UK rental market – renting new, high value, high spec sleeper trucks and trailers – and, after four years of trading, he was buying many brand new Scanias for rental.
 It was this which led to Chris being offered the Scania franchise by Scania (Great Britain) Limited in 1982.

 Chris founded Keltruck in April 1983, at which time the company was appointed as the Scania Distributor for the West Midlands.
 Nine years later he co-founded East Midland Commercials Limited, Scania Distributor for the East Midlands.
 In November 2004 EMC was acquired by Keltruck enabling the company to cover the entire Midlands region.
 Keltruck went on to acquire Silurian Scania (covering Herefordshire and South Wales) in 2011, taking the company up to 18 operating locations.

-In the 1980s & 1990s Chris benefited hugely from the sage advice of Non-Executive Chairman, friend & mentor, Brigadier Sir Louis Hargroves CBE DL as he steered Keltruck through a tumultuous economic environment and consolidated & grew the company.
+In the 1980s & 1990s Chris benefited hugely from the sage advice of Non-Executive Chairman, friend & mentor, Brigadier Sir Louis Hargroves CBE DL as he steered Keltruck through a tumultuous economic environment, consolidating & growing the company.

 For many years Chris was a member of YPOWPO, the foremost global leadership community of chief executives.